Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ripe star fruit

 Ripe star fruit is only available in the fall, and is a snack of many generations of Hanoians.
 Ripe star fruit has a yellow skin, a sweet and sour taste.
 Ripe star fruit is more special than many other dishes because it is also associated with the most beautiful season of Hanoi, and with many memories of student life in the capital.
-Peeled ripe star fruit and dip in salt or salt and chili, eating it makes you exclaim, but it is hard to forget.
+Peeled ripe star fruit and dip it in salt or salt and chili, it is delicious to eat, but hard to forget.

-Ripe apricots are often sold on streets such as Tran Hung Dao, Hai Ba Trung, Ba Trieu, Hoan Kiem Lake, Tran Phu or at snack shops on Ly Quoc Su Street near the Cathedral.
+Ripe star fruit is often sold on streets such as Tran Hung Dao, Hai Ba Trung, Ba Trieu, Hoan Kiem Lake, Tran Phu or at snack shops on Ly Quoc Su Street near the Cathedral.
 Photo: Vu Minh Quan

 Source